 St. George, Utah is a convenient home base for exploring southwest Utah, northwestern Arizona and Zion National Park.
 Zion is less than an hour drive from St. George, and Las Vegas is just an hour and a half away.
-Four beautiful Utah state parks are within 15 miles of St. George.
+Top things to do in St. George include visiting Zion National Park and four beautiful Utah state parks are within 15 miles of St. George.

 Astounding outdoor and recreation activities, history, and an array of lodging and food options await visitors to St. George, Utah.
 While most families visit in the summer, St. George visitors in spring and autumn will find cooler temperatures and less crowded trails.
 Mild winters allow visitors to play on 10 area golf courses, as well as experience all the other incredible outdoor activities.